 If choosing to complete the school's application form then please email your completed application to recruitment@blenheim.surrey.sch.uk.
-Applications should be received by 12.00pm (noon) Monday 28th November 2022.
+Applications should be received by 12.00pm (noon) Monday 12th December 2022 with interviews scheduled for later that week.
 The school reserves the right to interview and appoint this position ahead of any advised application closing date should an appropriate candidate be found.
 Therefore, it is advisable to submit applications as early as possible.